 Peer Mentors

-Peer Mentors are a select group of upperclassmen who assist all first-year freshman, transfer, and international students with their transition to Webster University.
+Peer Mentors are a select group of upperclassmen who assist all first-year freshman, transfer and international students with their transition to Webster University.
 Each student has a Peer Mentor assigned to them to help foster an engaging environment.
 All Learning Communities are also assigned a Peer Mentor to help create an even stronger sense of community.

-Throughout your first semester, your Peer Mentor will be reaching out to offer guidance and support, don’t be shy to ask for their assistance!
+Throughout your first semester, your Peer Mentor will be reaching out to offer guidance and support.
+Don’t be shy to ask for their assistance!

 Family Programs

-Webster University aspires to include undergraduate students’ parents and families in the life of the University.
+Webster University aspires to include undergraduate students’ parents and families in the community of the University.
 Recognizing the important role families play in the success of their children's college experience, an engaged family makes for an engaged student.

 Contact the Office of First-Year Experience and Family Programs